-The Apple HomePod is a network-connected speaker unveiled at WWDC 2017, which offers access to Siri without using an iPhone or iPad.
-Available with a choice of white and space gray 3D mesh acoustic fabrics to cover the device, Apple is also positioning the HomePod as an audio entertainment accessory, with a focus on high quality music playback, and on using Siri to help find new tracks on Apple Music.
+The Apple HomePod is a network-connected speaker unveiled at WWDC 2017, offering Siri access without using an iPhone or iPad.
+Available with a choice of white and space gray 3D mesh acoustic fabrics to cover the device, Apple is also positioning the HomePod as an audio entertainment accessory.
+It focuses on high-quality music playback and using Siri to help find new tracks on Apple Music.

 ● 6.8-inch tall speaker weighing 5.5 pounds

 ● Seven-tweeter array with individual amplifiers

 ● Advanced echo cancellation system

 ● Costs $299

 Launched during Apple's Worldwide Developer Conference 2017, the HomePod is the Cupertino company's attempt to take on the intelligent speaker market.
 It competes against the Amazon Echo, Google Home, and Sonos devices.
 At its core, the HomePod can be used to make queries to Siri, with Apple's intelligent virtual assistant providing audio feedback in response.

 Apple announced a smaller and cheaper version, the HomePod mini, at an October 13 event.
 The $99 speaker allows Apple to further penetrate the smart speaker market.